Muslim Pizza for Christmas

 One day Hakki overheard a conversation in Turkish.
 Desperate and hungry, he ran to the speakers, asking if they knew anyone who would hire him.
 Amazingly, one man connected Hakki to a friend who ran a pizza place.
 There he did menial, back-breaking labor in the kitchen, earning $300 a week for 60 hours of work.
 Over time, he also took on a part-time job as a super in an apartment building so he could live rent-free.

 With tenacity and an unrelenting drive, Hakki slowly carved out a better lifestyle for himself.
 In 2009, he started his own pizza place with one employee.
 Within five years, his business— renamed “Champion Pizza”– blossomed to seven locations, five in Manhattan.
 The company logo: Made in New York with Love.
+As for a pizza business like this who is aiming to constantly flourish, documents like an annual report is essential as it provides a comprehensive overview of financial performance, operational achievements, and strategic goals, crucial for stakeholders, investors, and future planning.

 If the story ended there, it would be an impressive-enough “immigrant success story.”
 But Hakki had not forgotten what it was like to be the outsider, the foreigner, the destitute homeless person with no food, no home, no money and no language.
 He remembers the small kindnesses that strangers offered him in the days before he succeeded—a smile, a few words, some coins, a handshake, a willingness to look him in the eye and see him as an equal.
 Those who treated him this way saw him as Hakki-– not as a failure, a terrorist, a beggar, a threat or a bum—but as a fellow human being.